 Association of Student Medical Assistants

-The Association of Student Medical Assistants is designed for current medical assisting students as well as pre-medical assisting students.
+The Association of Student Medical Assistants is designed for current medical assisting students as well as pre- medical assisting students.
 The Association’s goals are to educate the public to the expanding field of medical assisting, to continually improve the program, to explore better student learning methods, and to develop a community service project for each freshman group.
-See the Coordinator of the Medical Assisting program, located in the Health Sciences Building for more information.

 Human Services Student Organization

-The Human Services Student Association was created for students enrolled in the Human Services Technology Program.
-This association was designed to promote student participation in community service projects and campus-wide activities.
+The Human Services Student Association is for students enrolled in the Human Services Technology program and is designed to promote student participation in community service projects and campus-wide activities.
 The association also strives to provide students with opportunities to network with and learn from other professionals in the human service field.
-See the Coordinator of the Human Services Technology program, located on the second floor of the Samuel Phillips Building, for more information.

-SGA officers are elected from the student body, while senators are recruited from the student body and required from each student organization.
-Responsibilities and powers of the SGA are those specified in its constitution and approved by the College’s Board of Trustees.
-Copies of the SGA Constitution can be obtained from the Dean of Students or on the College’s website.
-See Michelle Musich or Doug Dewar in Student Development, Gwaltney Hall, for more information.
+MCCSGA officers are elected from the student body, while senators are recruited from the student body and required from each student organization.
+Responsibilities and powers of the MCCSGA are those specified in its constitution and approved by the College’s Board of Trustees.
+Copies of the MCCSGA Constitution can be obtained from the Dean of Students or the College’s website at www.mayland.edu/student-life/sgastudent-organizations/sga-constitution.

 Student Nurses’ Association (SNA) First Year & Second Year

-The Student Nurses’ Association (SNA) is designed to benefit those enrolled in the nursing programs at the College.
-All nursing students are encouraged to participate in this organization.
-Some advantages of membership in the SNA include:
+The Student Nurses’ Association is designed to benefit those enrolled in the nursing programs at the College.
+ADN and PN nursing students are encouraged to participate in this organization.
+Some advantages of membership in the SNA include the following:

 Theatre Club is a community designed for sharing ideas with one another, learning new skills, and to be a creative, non-discriminating outlet for the students and faculty of MCC.
 Membership provides opportunities to explore creative potential.